 Like Jesus, we can resist temptation.

 Question: What verses have been most helpful for you in temptation?
-You can leave a comment by clicking here.
+To leave a comment, just click here.